feststelltaste/awesome-legacy-systems/readme.md

 # Awesome Legacy Systems [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

+**A curated list of awesome resources and links about legacy systems.**

-_February 2022: This is the initial draft / work-in-progress of a new awesome list by [Markus Harrer](https://twitter.com/feststelltaste)._
+_Current state in February 2022: This is the initial draft / work-in-progress of a new awesome list by [Markus Harrer](https://twitter.com/feststelltaste)._

 ![](images/header_800.png)

-A curated list of awesome resources and links about legacy systems.
+<small>Image source: <a href='https://www.freepik.com/vectors/ancient-scroll'>Ancient scroll vector created by upklyak - www.freepik.com</a></small>

 *This list is an open community project.
 Feel free to [contribute your ideas](contributing.md) to it.*